 The basis for our patented spear phishing engine is an OSINT analysis.
 OSINT stands for Open Source Intelligence and means combing through publicly available information for usable data.
 For example, profiles of your employees on social networks or your company profile on employer rating sites are analysed.

-This collected data can be used for a attack potential analysis that shows how vulnerable your organization is to publicly available information.
+This collected data can be used for a attack potential analysis that shows how vulnerable your organization is through publicly available information.

 Today’s phishing emails are becoming more and more sophisticated: based on personal information, deceptively real emails are created that can hardly be identified as phishing.
 Phishing simulation of the same quality makes it clear to employees that anyone can fall for phishing if they are not vigilant.
 They are effectively trained to recognize and ward off phishing attacks.

 In addition, the Spear Phishing Engine can also use cross-company information and thus also create targeted spear phishing emails.
 This information comes from company rating portals such as Kununu.
-Information used can be, for example, a canteen, company sports or company benefits.
+Used information can be for example a canteen, company sports or company benefits.

 In general, we have built up a huge pool of different phishing scenarios over the years, which we regularly expand.

 With IT-Seal’s spear phishing engine, you retain full control over the intensity of phishing emails for your employees at all times.
 Both short-term throttling of the intensity level and long-term interruption can be implemented quickly and easily.

 Your personal awareness consultant will be happy to advise you and set up the phishing campaign according to your company and employee needs.